 Counterintuitive to the standard Interstate numbering convention, mile markers and exit numbers along Interstate 540 increase southward from I-40 to U.S. 271.

-Originally commissioned as a spur from Interstate 40 at Van Buren southwest toward Fort Smith, Arkansas, Interstate 540 was signed as an east-west route.
-The route was extended southward to the Oklahoma state line as approved by AASHTO on October 28, 1978.
-This routing lasted from the early 1970s (based on Rand McNally maps of Fort Smith) and remains in place today.
+Originally commissioned as a spur from I-40 at Van Buren southwest into Fort Smith, Arkansas, Interstate 540 was signed as an east-west route.
+The designation was extended southward to the Oklahoma state line as approved by AASHTO on October 28, 1978.

-On April 7, 2000, the Route Numbering subcommittee of AASHTO approved the extension of Interstate 540 from Business U.S. 71 north of Fayetteville, to the interchange with U.S. 62 in Rogers.
-Highway Commissioner Jonathan Barnett indicated on May 16, 2000 that the "ultimate goal is to upgrade the entire Highway 71 corridor in western Arkansas to an Interstate" standard facility.2
+The AASHTO Route Numbering subcommittee approved further extension of Interstate 540 north from U.S. 71 Business to U.S. 62 in Rogers on April 7, 2000.
+Highway Commissioner Jonathan Barnett indicated on May 16, 2000 that the "ultimate goal is to upgrade the entire Highway 71 corridor in western Arkansas to an Interstate."2